josephwilliams/class_wizard/README.md

   enemy.health -= 1
 end
 ```
 Ah yeah.
-Now Pixel can read books, 'calling' upon their teachings; learn, increasing her intellect by 1 (remember, without a `attr_writer` or `attr_accessor`, attributes like this wouldn't be changeable without specific methods that do so, like this one); and cast a spell at an enemy.
+Now Pixel can read books; learn, increasing her intellect by 1 (remember, without a `attr_writer` or `attr_accessor`, attributes like this wouldn't be changeable without specific methods that do so, like this one); and cast a spell at an enemy.

 #### The Prologue Class
 Now that we've set up what's necessary for characters, it's time to begin our journey.
 We'll need to create a backdrop.
 What could be more fitting (and uninspired) than a Prologue Class?